rotundasoftware/cartero/README.md

 ```
 --keepSeperate, -s      Keep css files separate, instead of concatenating them (for dev mode).

+--transform, -t         Name or path of a default transform.
+(See discussion of `defaultTransforms` option.)

 --maps, -m   	    	Enable JavaScript source maps in js bundles (for dev mode).

 --watch, -w      		Watch mode - watch for changes and update output as appropriate (for dev mode).